tacoinfra/kiln/README.md

 The result of this command will be the path to a Docker image.
 You can load it with `docker load -i <path>`.

 # Initial Setup

+### Running a node

+Click *Add Node* in the left panel.
+Then click *Start Node* on the left side of the modal.
+Kiln will generate an identity for a local node with the RPC port 8732 and immediately begin syncing with the blockchain.
+If this port is already in use, Kiln will have difficulty monitoring this node.
+The Kiln Node can be stopped or restarted through the options menu on the Node's tile on the Dashboard.

 ### Adding monitored nodes